aws/aws-nitro-enclaves-sdk-bootstrap/README.md

 This project builds the kernel, nsm driver and bootstrap process for AWS Nitro Enclaves.

+The referenced kernel in the 'linux-url' file is an example that can be used for building an enclave image.
+The kernel corresponding to the enclave image blobs in https://github.com/aws/aws-nitro-enclaves-cli/tree/main/blobs is based on the v4.14 Amazon Linux kernel - https://github.com/amazonlinux/linux/tree/amazon-4.14.y/master; it is different than the kernel mentioned in 'linux-url'.

 ### Prerequisites

 The kernel download step requires setting up gpg2 with the kernel developer